Text by CLOT Magazine

-Norient Film festival is a music film festival based in Bern, Switzerland, that explores the contemporary world through music and sound.
-This year on their 11th edition the festival will run January 12-16 2022 and will feature live performances from Sculpture, Mark Fell, Rian Treanor, Giant Swan, & more, alongside a selection of films that explore the contemporary world through music and sound.
+Norient Film Festival is a music film festival based in Bern, Switzerland, that explores the contemporary world through music and sound.
+This year on its 11th edition, the festival will run January 12-16, 2022.
+It will feature live performances from Sculpture, Mark Fell, Rian Treanor, Giant Swan, & more, alongside a selection of films that explore the contemporary world through music and sound.

-The team behind the festival research films that portray musicians, music, sound or noise as levers of current times, and which speak of the possibilities and challenges of the Now.
-The festival screens documentaries mainly, but also feature films, short movies, video art, and other experimental formats.
-The team shares that their goal is to nominate films that are getting close to people and phenomena.
+The team behind the festival researches films that portray musicians, music, sound or noise as levers of current times and which speak of the possibilities and challenges of the Now.
+The festival mainly screens documentaries and features films, short movies, video art, and other experimental formats.
+The team shares that they aim to nominate films that are getting close to people and phenomena.

-Among this year’s selection of films we can find The Sound of Metal by Darius Marder, Before the Dying of the Light by Ali Essafi, an archival film about the music and art scene in 1970’s Morocco.
-Desert Lights by Félix Blume, a film exploring the sounds of the Mexican desert.
+Among this year’s selection of films, we can find The Sound of Metal by Darius Marder, Before the Dying of the Light by Ali Essafi, an archival film about the music and art scene in 1970s Morocco.
+Desert Lights by Félix Blume is a film exploring the Mexican desert’s sounds.
 And, A Symphony of Noise – a film about Matthew Herbert’s creative process.

 The programme also includes a live performance by cellist and co-founder of the experimental art collective TQS Sandro Mussida who will present Solo Set for Cello and Electronics for Quadraphonic Audio and a performative lecture Future Shock: The Club as a Space to Cultivate Audio-Visual Practices, Curated and presented by Karolina Magnusson-Murray, where the filmmaker will reflect upon the development of the multidisciplinary art platform Futur.Shock at London’s FOLD Club that she directs.